-Hatching January to August.
+Hatching mid-February to August.

 The Rhode Island Red Bantam is a delightful bantam breed that is docile, small, and a wonderful layer, just like the large fowl version.
-They are perfect for the backyard that requires minimal space.
+They are perfect for a backyard that requires minimal space.
 Who wouldn't want a miniature version of a good producer after all?

 Production: Rhode Island Red Bantams are good producers of small brown eggs.
 They are good foragers for the backyard.